jonthegray/readlee-trophies/README.md

 client-server communication tools that would make the app easier to maintain
 * Dig into the "create-react-app magic" to see if customizing things like the bundling process would improve the user experience.
+* Discuss with the team and learn about industry best practices for innovative ways to gamify reading.

 ## Retrieving results from Firestore